Yu Luojin

 Yu Luojin (born 1946 in Beijing) is a Chinese novelist.

 Life

 She graduated from Beijing Arts and Crafts School in 1966.
 She was a toy designer.

 During the Cultural Revolution, she was sentenced to forced labor, for diary entries.
-Her brother was tortured, and executed.
+Her brother, Yu Luoke, was tortured, and executed for working as the author of On Class Origins.
 She married Wang Shijing, divorced, then Cai Zhongpai, and divorced.
 She was a member of the Chinese Woman's Association.

 Her novel was criticized by the Chinese Youth Daily.
 In 1985, she requested political asylum in Germany.
 In 1993, she became a German citizen.